Skip to Content

 Even with all that Resorts World has going for it, it’s safe to say my favorite intricacy of the new resort is the Here Kitty Kitty Vice Den Speakeasy which is tucked away out of sight within their Famous Foods Street Eats food hall.

-Although the presence of speakeasies around Las Vegas is somewhat well-known by regulars, most visitors milling past are oblivious to their existence.
-There’s something exclusive and fun about pushing through a hidden, disguised, or secret door to access a cocktail lounge that not everyone knows about.
+There’s just something exclusive and fun about pushing through a hidden, disguised, or secret door to access a cocktail lounge that not everyone knows about.
 It feels good to be an “insider”.

 Related: Resorts World – Conrad Room Review.